Introduction

 - Each $\mathbf{x}^{(i)} \sim p_{\theta^\ast}(\mathbf{x}|\mathbf{z}^{(i)})$, a true and unknown conditional distribution

-Since we cannot know the true distributions nor observe $\mathbf{z}$, our goal is to learn parameters that best approximate these distributions.
-To do so, we must further assume that:
+Since we cannot know the true distributions nor observe $\mathbf{z}$, our goal is to learn parameters that approximate these distributions.
+We make additional assumptions:

-- Intractability: VAEs can handle cases with intractable components (e.g., intractable marginal likelihood, intractable posterior inference).
-Through approximations, VAEs work around these issues.
+- Intractability: VAEs handle cases with intractable components (e.g., intractable marginal likelihood, posterior inference) through variational approximations.

 The VAE Solution